-Employees of the School Committee will not engage in, or have a financial interest in, any activity that raises a reasonable question of conflict of interest with their duties and responsibilities as members of the school staff.
-This includes but is not limited to:
+No employee of the Committee will engage in or have a financial interest in, directly or indirectly, any activity that conflicts or raises a reasonable question of conflict with their duties and responsibilities in the school district.
+Nor will any staff member engage in any type of private business during school time or on school property.